 The faces of farming in America are changing.

-We are among the next generation of female farmers who are passionate about ethical food production, as well as land integrity and climate restoration.
+We are among the next generation of female farmers who are passionate about ethical food production and environmental stewardship.

 Kneehigh Farm is owned and operated by Emma Cunniff, who has been farming since 2009 on various farms throughout Pennsylvania, Ohio, California, and the Pacific Northwest.